Download PDF Version

-ENGIE does not use PURE at a meter level, rather the information being tracked in the system is largely at an entity level.
+ENGIE does not use UL 360 at a meter level, rather the information being tracked in the system is largely at an entity level.
 However, for some of the largest and most complex industrial installations, information is being collected at a site level.

 Of course, part of this information-gathering is to foster improvements to performance over time and reduce overall impacts across the GROUP.
 But part of this collation of data in a single, accessible platform is to help build engagement, both internally and externally.

-The company has run its GROUP environmental annual campaign for 2017 for the first time on the PURE ® Platform, with the involvement of its CSR team and business units environment officers, a few managers and 300 CSR reporting contributors.
+The company has run its GROUP environmental annual campaign for 2017 for the first time on the 360 software, with the involvement of its CSR team and business units environment officers, a few managers and 300 CSR reporting contributors.

 Meanwhile, ENGIE is using the data to support its annual integrated reporting and other sustainability report requirements, such as that requested by CDP or investors reviews and questions.
-In future, it will make use of both the PURE Platform ‘Framework’ module so the ‘Environment Officer Report’ can be issued by the system.
+In future, it will make use of both the 360 software and ‘Framework’ module so the ‘Environment Officer Report’ can be issued by the system.

 “Overall, the system is intuitive and user-friendly for the end users; so the solution has been easily deployed and appropriated.
-One of the key benefits of using PURE is the quality of the collected data because the questionnaires are focused only on the end-user business,” she adds.
-“Another benefit comes from the powerful audit trail, the user rights settings and the high potential of the PURE Platform to use more functionalities on wider perimeters.”
+One of the key benefits of using 360 is the quality of the collected data because the questionnaires are focused only on the end-user business,” she adds.
+“Another benefit comes from the powerful audit trail, the user rights settings and the high potential of the 360 software to use more functionalities on wider perimeters.”

-And the PURE Platform offers a solid foundation for the company to meet these goals, by effectively managing high volumes of data and information which can be used to drive performance across the GROUP now and in the future.
+And the 360 environment and sustainability management software offers a solid foundation for the company to meet these goals, by effectively managing high volumes of data and information which can be used to drive performance across the GROUP now and in the future.

 SCHEDULE A DEMO